-- Weak WiFi connection because the device is far away from the router or your router has a very weak signal.
+- Weak WiFi connection because the device is far from the Router or your Router has a weak signal.

 - Your network equipment is outdated or needs to be updated.

-- Problems on your ISP’s end may also be the cause of the poor connection.
+- Problems on your ISP’s end may also cause a poor connection.

-- An error or malfunction can be observed in the Zoom itself.
+- An error or malfunction can be observed in Zoom itself.

 As you can see, problems can be hardware or software.
 In any case, you have several possible actions you can take to regain access to Zoom.